 After a number of years as President of the Farmer's Union, Arminius Paulsell left that post in 1883 to accept an appointment to the California Board of Harbor Commissioners, being named to that board by then-Governor George Stoneman.
 Paulsell would serve a total of seven years as a harbor commissioner and in 1890 was even floated as a potential Democratic candidate for Governor of California; his name being placed in nomination by then San Joaquin Superior Court Judge Franklin T. Baldwin.

 Touting Paulsell's experience as a businessman, Baldwin's nominating speech highlighted Paulsell's character and also acknowledged that:

 "His sublime record had met with the approval of his fellow citizens in all parts of the state....and that no better man could be selected to act as the standard barer of the Democratic Party."

 Arminius C. Paulsell.

 After his gubernatorial ambitions had come to naught, Paulsell resided in San Francisco, where the continued in the "buying and selling of grain on a large scale."
-In 1893 he returned to Stockton, where on March 26, 1893 he died of the affects of Bright's disease at the home of his son John Jefferson.
-Prior to his death Paulsell had been a put forth as a possible Superintendent of the U.S. Mint at San Francisco, but his death terminated this from occurring.
+In 1893 he returned to Stockton, where on March 26, 1893 he died of the effects of Bright's disease at the home of his son John Jefferson.
+Prior to his death, Paulsell had been a put forth as a possible Superintendent of the U.S. Mint at San Francisco, but his death terminated this from occurring.
 Paulsell was survived by his wife Almira, who, following her death in 1910 was interred alongside her husband at the Stockton Rural Cemetery.

 Paulsell's death notice from the Sacremento Record-Union March 28, 1893.